moding-il/bizdoc.core/README.md

 ]
 ```

-You can set a guide to any of report, utility, widget or cube view in the configuration file.
+You can set a guide to a form, report, utility, widget or cube view.

 ```json
 "Forms": [